Ni30kumr/Multi-Agentic-Real-Estate-Chatbot-Image-Text-Based-/readme.md

 python3 -m venv venv
 source venv/bin/activate

-# For Windows
-python -m venv venv
-.\venv\Scripts\activate
-3. Install Dependencies
+2. Install Dependencies
 Install the required Python packages using the requirements.txt file:

-Bash
+bash
+Copy
+Edit
 pip install -r requirements.txt
-4. Create a .env file
+3. Create a .env File
 You need to create a .env file in the root directory of the project to store your API keys.
 Get your API keys for:

-Google Cloud: Obtain a GOOGLE_API_KEY for accessing the Gemini model.
+Google Cloud (Gemini): Obtain a GOOGLE_API_KEY for accessing the Gemini model.

 Tavily Search: Obtain a TAVILY_API_KEY for web search capabilities.

 Create a file named .env in the project root and add the following lines, replacing "YOUR_GOOGLE_API_KEY" and "YOUR_TAVILY_API_KEY" with your actual keys:

 GOOGLE_API_KEY="YOUR_GOOGLE_API_KEY"
 TAVILY_API_KEY="YOUR_TAVILY_API_KEY"

-5. File Structure
-The main files and directories in this project are:

-├── .gitignore          # Specifies intentionally untracked files that Git should ignore ├── app.py              # The main Streamlit application and LangGraph agent logic ├── main.py             # just python code for testing purpose ├── requirements.txt    # Lists the project's Python dependencies └── uploaded_image.jpg  # Placeholder or saved uploaded image

-Running the Application
+4. Running the Application
-To run the Streamlit application, make sure your virtual environment is activated and then run: streamlit run app.py
+Make sure your virtual environment is activated and then run the following command to start the Streamlit application:

+streamlit run app.py
 This will start the Streamlit development server, and your web browser should open automatically to the application interface.

 Usage
 Enter your tenancy law question in the text input field.

 Optionally, upload a property image if your query relates to analyzing an image for issues.

-Click the "Submit Query" button to get a response from the appropriate agent.
+Click the Submit Query button to get a response from the appropriate agent.

 Tools and Platforms Used
 Based on the code and the allowed tools mentioned in the assessment document, this project utilizes:

+AI Platforms:

+LangChain

+LangGraph

-AI Platforms: LangChain, LangGraph, Google Gemini 1.5 Flash.
+Google Gemini 1.5 Flash (for both text and image analysis)

-Image Analysis: Implicitly handled by the vision capabilities of Google Gemini 1.5 Flash.
+Other Tools:

+Streamlit (for UI)

-Other Tools: Streamlit (for UI), python-dotenv (for environment variables), Tavily Search (for web search).
+python-dotenv (for environment variables management)

+Tavily Search (for web search capabilities)

-This README serves as documentation for the project, outlining the tools used, the logic behind agent switching, how image-based issue detection works, and covering the use case examples
+Functionality
+Agent Workflow
+FAQ Agent: Handles tenancy law-related questions by fetching relevant information from the Tavily search results and processing it using the Google Gemini model.

+Image Agent: Processes property images, analyzes them for potential issues, and provides suggestions for fixes, using the Gemini model's vision capabilities.

+Clarification Node: If the user’s query is unclear, the system asks for clarification to better route the query to the correct agent.

+Example Questions
+"What is the ideal advance rent to pay for a flat in the US?"

+"How much notice do I need to give before vacating in the US?"

+"Can you analyze this property image for any issues?"